MistAEGIS/Directory-Structure-JSON/README.md

 This module exposes functions with which you can:

-* Get a JSON structure of a folder (including subdirectories and files)
+* Get a JSON structure of a folder (including subdirectories and files), note that you have specify the `filesystem` to use yourself
 * Traverse a structure, giving callbacks to execute when a file or folder is found

 ## Installation